1n4r1/1n4r1.github.io/_posts/2019-03-31-Hackthebox-Curling-Writeup.md

 We can figure out that Joomla is running on port 80.
 ![placeholder](https://inar1.github.io/public/images/2019-03-31/2019-03-24-15-14-26.png)

-There is an interesting line in html source code.
+There is an interesting line in html source code in "/index.php".
 ![placeholder](https://inar1.github.io/public/images/2019-03-31/2019-03-24-15-20-11.png)

 In the "secret.txt", we have base64 encoded message.